code11/engine/docs/docs/quick-start-tutorial/state-as-communication-channel.md

 };
 ```

-Remember we said our views are dumb as bricks?
-Well they are, but they can also
-contain as much logic as required to provide a clean API.
-A component's API
+`view`s can contain as much logic as required to provide a clean API.
+A view's
-constitutes two things:
+API is made up of two things:

-1. Input: props and global state
+1. Its input: props and global state
-2. Outputs: JSX and global state
+2. Its output: JSX and global state

 A good API do not reveal its implementation details.
-Our state shouldn't need to
+State shouldn't need to
-know which key is getting pressed, but only what is the objective that our
+know which key is getting pressed, but only what is the objective that a view
-component want to accomplish.
-To provide a clean API, we've added an event
+want to accomplish.
+To provide a clean API, an event listener can be created in
-handler in the view itself, which stores the intent of the TodoForm component in
+the view itself, which stores the intent of the TodoForm component in state in
-state in `.newTodo.intent`.
+`.newTodo.intent`.

-Using state as a communication mechanism between components and producers allow
+Using state as a communication mechanism between components and producers allows
-us to keep our views free of all business logic.
-We get to create small
+keeping the views free of all business logic, which is kept in small producers
-producers which do one thing well. `addNewTodo` is going to be one such producer
+which do one thing well. `addNewTodo` is going to be one such producer.
+Make
-for us.
-Make these changes in `src/TodoForm.tsx`, we'll add a new producer:
+these changes in `src/TodoForm.tsx` to create a new producer:

 ```tsx
 const addNewTodo: producer = ({